1948 Guwahati riots

 In May 1948, widespread rioting broke out in Guwahati and adjoining areas where Bengali Hindu businesses, schools and residences in general and Bengali Hindu staff of the Bengal and Assam Railway in particular were attacked.
-The Assamese nationalists who saw the Bengali Hindus as foreign usurpers in the territory of Assam led the attacks while Muslim League members joined them.
-The Bengali Hindus were looted and Bengali Hindu properties were looted and set on fire.
+The Assamese Hindu nationalists who saw the Bengali Hindus as foreign usurpers in the territory of Assam led the attacks while Muslim League members joined them.
+The Bengali Hindus were looted and their properties were looted and set on fire.
 No Bengali-speaking Muslim was attacked, as they were seen as Na Asamiyas who had adopted Assamese language and culture and therefore assimilated in the land Assam.
 The Guwahati riots mark the beginning of the Bongal Kheda movement.

 Background

 In June 1947, after the Partition of Bengal, the Government of India shifted the headquarters of Bengal and Assam Railway from Kolkata to Pandu, near Guwahati.
 Several Bengali Hindu railway staff were transferred from Kolkata to Pandu, Guwahati.
 Immediately after their arrival, the local Assamese people launched a campaign to drive out the newly arrived Bengali Hindu railway staff and the Bengali Hindu residents of the area.
 Bengali Hindu residents, especially the Assam Railway staff were attacked in Guwahati and were served notices to quit Assam in 24 hours.
 Following the Partition of India, several non-Assamese staff of Post and Telegraph, mostly Bengali Hindus, were also transferred to Assam.
 There was also a steady influx of Bengali Hindus from the Dominion of Pakistan into Assam.
-Though the Government of Assam was rehabilitating and setting the refugees in the various districts of Assam, there was a strong resentment against the settlement of Bengali Hindu refugees in Assam.
+Though the Government of Assam was rehabilitating and setting the refugees in the various districts of Assam, there was a strong resentment against the settlement of Bengali refugees in Assam.

 On 23 August, a huge public gathering was held by the Ahom Jatiya Mohasabha, where the newly transferred central government officers dubbed as 'foreigners', who had conspired to dominate Assam.
 The meeting ended with cries of Bongal Kheda (literally meaning 'drive away the Bengali Hindus').
 Anti-Bengali Hindu demonstrations followed.
-On 24 August, a meeting of Assamese Railway Employees' Association presided by Assamese poet Nilmoni Phukan where anti-Bengali Hindu sentiment was voiced.
-The meeting was followed by rowdy demonstrations, anti-Bengali Hindu slogans and attacks on Bengali Hindu owned shops.
+On 24 August, a meeting of Assamese Railway Employees' Association presided by Assamese poet Nilmoni Phukan where anti-Bengali sentiment was voiced.
+The meeting was followed by rowdy demonstrations, anti-Bengali slogans and attacks on Bengali Hindu shops.